Wednesday, December 31, 2008

 Sometimes people ask where I find the inspiration for this blog.
 Well, sometimes I find a neat product like this recipe box on a site like Apartment Therapy, and then I start wondering what other similar items are out there.
 And then you get to see the results of my curiosity!

 So, what else is there?
 Well, this recipe box, for one - with measurement equivalents listed on the lid.
 Update on Feb.
-15, 2011: The we site that sold this recipe box no longer sells it - but it does have a few others, including this one with sheep.
+24, 2014: The website that sold this recipe box is gone.

 Foolhardy FolkArt has a couple interesting recipe-sized boxes.
 Update on Feb.
 15, 2011: I'm not longer seeing recipe boxes on this site.